Phase 1, Building in the Open

 Google Photos and Apple Photos are genuinely good.
 A local version needs to match their search and organization features without sending everything to the cloud.
 Face recognition, scene tagging, timeline views, all running locally.

-Partial: PhotoPrism, Immich
+Partial, PhotoPrism, Immich

 HELPFUL